Negru-Diana/Library_Management_System/README.md

 ## 2. Running the Application

-The program should be started from Program.cs class.
+The application starts from the *Program.cs* class.

 To run the project in Rider, configure it as follows:
 -  *Name:* Library_Management_System